knowaveragejoe/discord-comfyui/README.md

 ## Workflow Configuration

+This is probably the most important part of the entire bot.

-The bot relies on a rather brittle system of using ComfyUI workflows that can be completely arbitrary.
+The bot relies on a rather brittle system of using ComfyUI workflows, which can be completely arbitrary as defined by the user.

 Right now, the user specifies an optional workflow name, otherwise "default" is used.